 For example, those with older industrial machines may only support printers that have parallel port.

-Similarly, if you need ease-of-use with mobile printing, you may look for NFC connectivity.
+Similarly, if you need ease-of-use with mobile printing, you may look for NFC connectivity in a printer.

 11. Certain Features Required